 You can introduce potential allergens like peanuts at any time.
 And the sooner the better!
 We now have research showing that the early introduction of potentially allergenic foods, like peanuts, helps prevent future food allergy.
 And once you’ve introduced them it’s important to make sure that you continue to offer them to maintain tolerance.

-Introducing your baby to peanuts is essential, and these muffins are a great way to include both peanut butter and iron-fortified oat cereal.
+Introducing your baby to peanuts is essential; these muffins are a great way to include peanut butter and iron-fortified oat cereal.

 Why peanut butter and not chopped nuts?

 While whole or chopped nuts are a choking hazard for babies and small children, smooth nut butter is okay to use.

 An easy way to include smooth nut butter in your baby’s diet is to spread thinly (a thick paste can be a choking hazard) on some toast, fruit or steamed veggie stick.
 Alternatively, you can mix into mashed savoury or fruit dishes, cereals or yoghurt.
 They’re also great to use in baking like in these delicious mini muffins.

 You’ll find more options than ever on the supermarket shelves these days.
 So, here are three simple things to keep in mind!

 - Choose one without added sugar

 These muffins are also a source of iron for your baby

 Iron is a much-needed nutrient for growing babies.
 And while peanut butter contains minimal amounts of iron these little muffins contain iron-fortified oat cereal rather than using flour.
 The own-brand version I used had 12mg iron per 100g) which is very well fortified.
 Most supermarkets do their own version of this instant oat cereal.

 RELATED RECIPE: Try the Weetabix Muffins in this blog- Easy ways to serve Weetabix for babies-and why to do it!